rolemadelen/minimalist-blog/src/post/i-received-an-offer-letter-scam.md

 ![](/images/offer-letter-scam/scammer-email-3.webp)

 _"If you are hired at the conclusion of this procedure..."_, I wasn't sure if I read it correctly.
 Wasn't this just an initial screening interview?
 Was there no next interview, no face-to-face interaction?
-I found it a bit peculiar, but I still believed it because, once again, I had never experienced this type of scam ー dumb fuck.
+I found it a bit peculiar, but I still believed it because, once again, I had never experienced this type of scam ー dumb f***.

 The next day, I received an email saying that I had been hired.